-Sion has breached soccer's rules in a legal saga since 2009 when FIFA imposed a one-year transfer ban for breaking transfer regulations in the signing of goalkeeper Essam El-Hadary.
+Sion has breached football's rules in a legal saga since 2009 when FIFA imposed a one-year transfer ban for breaking transfer regulations in the signing of goalkeeper Essam El-Hadary.

-On Saturday, FIFA criticized ''the attitude of the club repeatedly trying to circumvent this decision in a legally abusive manner,'' in a statement issued after a meeting of its executive committee in Tokyo.
+On Saturday, FIFA criticized ''the attitude of the club repeatedly trying to circumvent this decision in a legally abusive manner,'' in a statement issued after a meeting of its executive committee.

-Sion's determination to fight world soccer and legal authorities led it to launch a series of civil court actions against UEFA, which expelled it from the Europa League in September for fielding players that were signed during the transfer ban.
+Sion's determination to fight football and legal authorities led it to launch a series of civil court actions against UEFA since being expelled from the Europa League in September for fielding players that were signed during the transfer ban.

 FIFA and UEFA were backed on Thursday by the Court of Arbitration for Sport, which upheld UEFA's right to kick Sion out of the competition based on FIFA's transfer sanction.